-Q: I’ve just become self-employed and I have no idea what my income will be next year.
+Q: I’m self-employed, so my income varies from one year to the next.
 I enrolled through the exchange and projected an income that makes me eligible for premium subsidies, but what if my income actually ends up being low enough that I would have been eligible for Medicaid instead?
 Will I have to pay back those subsidies?
 What if I don’t take monthly subsidies and use my savings to pay premiums, hoping my income will increase?
 What’s the best strategy for me right now?

 Enroll in Medicaid if you’re eligible.
 For people who aren’t eligible for Medicaid but who have uncertain incomes, it’s essential to enroll through the exchange during open enrollment.
 If you shop outside of the exchange and then your income drops to a subsidy-eligible level during the year, you would not be able to enroll in a subsidized exchange plan until the next open enrollment period (for coverage effective the first of the following year) unless you experience a qualifying event.
 A change in income does not count as a qualifying event if you’re not already enrolled through the exchange (but you would be able to enroll in Medicaid at any time if your income were to drop to a level that makes you Medicaid-eligible).

-You can switch between Medicaid and a subsidized plan if your income fluctuates.
+You can switch between Medicaid and a subsidized plan if your income fluctuates, as long as you’re in a state that has expanded Medicaid.
 Medicaid enrollment is available year round, and conversely, loss of Medicaid is a qualifying event that allows you to enroll in an exchange plan.
-Efforts have been made to minimize this “churning” in order to provide more stability for low-income insureds, but current estimates are that half of adults with incomes below 200 percent of poverty level will switch between subsidized private insurance and Medicaid at least once a year.
+Efforts have been made to minimize this “churning” in order to provide more stability for low-income insureds, but the estimate was that half of adults with incomes below 200 percent of poverty level would switch between subsidized private insurance and Medicaid at least once a year due to income fluctuations.

 On the other hand, if your subsidy is underpaid throughout the year (ie, your income ends up lower than you projected, but still subsidy-eligible), you’ll receive your premium tax credit when you file your taxes the following year.